Vankaya Gasagasala Kura | Andhra Style Eggplant Poppy Seeds Curry Recipe

 If you like this recipe, you can also try other Andhra recipes such as

 - 3 tablespoons Poppy seeds Main Ingredients

-- 1 tablespoon Red chilli powder
+- 1 tablespoon Red Chilli powder

-- 1 tablespoon Coriander Powder
+- 1 tablespoon Coriander Powder (Dhania)

 - 1/2 teaspoon Turmeric powder (Haldi)

-- 1/4 teaspoon Fenugreek Seeds (Methi)
+- 1/4 teaspoon Methi Seeds (Fenugreek Seeds)

-- 1 teaspoon Jaggery
+- 1 tablespoon Jaggery

 - Salt , to taste

 How to make Vankaya Gasagasala Kura | Andhra Style Eggplant Poppy Seeds Curry Recipe

 Remove from pan immediately and let it cool.
 Dry roast methi seeds too and remove from flame.

-Then add the blend masala paste and cook for 5 to 6 minutes.
+Then add the poppy seed masala paste, turmeric powder, red chilli powder and coriander powder.
+Saute cook for 5 to 6 minutes.
 Pour tamarind juice and 1/2 cup water, salt to taste and jaggery, bring the Gasagasala Kura mixture to boil.

 Let it continue to simmer on medium flame for 5 to 7 minutes.
 After 5 minutes add fried brinjal and cook for 5 to 8 minutes.
 Check the salt and seasonings and adjust to taste according.